danischiavi/gene-functionality/data/README-data.md

 ## Negative control
 The chromosome coordinates and sequences for the final negative control protein-coding, short ncRNA and lncRNA genes are available in [data](data/) (ADD LINK TO GITHUB!!!)

-Both Swiss-Prot and GENCODE annotations are used to filter negative control sequences which overlap with annotated genes.
+The coordinates for the negative control datasets are extracted from regions of the genome lacking known annotated genes.
+Both GENCODE and RNAcentral databases are used to determinate this genes complement regions.

 #### GENCODE database